 The thing to remember here is that it is not just about the quantity of sleep, but also the quality of the sleep you are getting.
 Sleep seems to come in waves of 80-120 minute cycles, and the average person needs 4-5 cycles to wake feeling refreshed.
 If your sleep cycle averages 90 minutes and go through 5 sleep cycles in one night, you will need about 7.5 hours of sleep.
 If your cycle is shorter you may require fewer hours of sleep.

-Carol Ash, Internal Medicine, answeredGetting enough sleep is a basic need of the body.
+Carol Ash, DO, Internal Medicine, answeredGetting enough sleep is a basic need of the body.
 In this video, Dr. Oz and Dr. Carol Ash discuss what can happen to the body if it doesn't get enough sleep.

 NewYork-Presbyterian Hospital answered